Introduction to HumanComfort Library

 - Construction of a zone model out of the basic components

-- Expandability of the library with pressure loss and heat conduction models
+- Extension of user defined pressure loss and heat transfer models

+For your requests give us a call (+49-40-76629 2630) or write an email (firstname.lastname@example.org).
+You will receive a quotation via email and make your booking.
+The booking will be confirmed by email, again.
 Until 14 days before the course you can cancel without any charges.
-After that period we bill a cancellation fee about 50 percent of the costs.
+After that period we bill a cancellation fee about 50 pecent of the costs.